Ronneby: Education

-Ronneby also has many schools for lower ages, all run by the municipality save for a secondary school which is run by a company, called Thoren Framtid.
+Ronneby also has many schools for lower ages, all run by the municipality save for a secondary school which is run by a company, called Skolalliansen.

 Climate

 Ronneby has an oceanic climate (Cfb), similar to most of Southern Sweden.
 The climate is very similar to neighbouring city Karlshamn, but has a somewhat higher rainfall and cooler nights throughout the year at the site located inside the premises of the local airport.

 Sports

 These are two of the more prominent sports clubs in Ronneby: